How to avoid deepfake scam user onboarding

 The Indian government has announced a series of key updates to its passport rules, which are set to significantly impact both new applicants and those seeking to renew their passports.
 These changes, which were officially notified in early 2025, are primarily aimed at improving the efficiency, security, and privacy of the passport process.

 Among the key changes are revisions to the proof of date of birth documentation, adjustments to passport colours, and the removal of parents’ names from the passport.
 Additionally, a focus on enhancing privacy standards has led to significant shifts in how personal data is handled, with certain personal details now being embedded digitally rather than physically printed on passports.
+One of the most significant updates is the official rollout of the Indian ePassport.

 This article will explore these updates in detail, providing a clear overview of what has changed and how it affects Indian passport holders and applicants in 2025.